gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Notice the cube has 3 normals at each corner.
 That's because you need 3 different normals to represent the way each face of the cube is um, .. facing.

-The normals are also colored based on their direction with positive x being <span style="color: red;">red</span>, up being
+Here the normals are also colored based on their direction with positive x being <span style="color: red;">red</span>, up being
 <span style="color: green;">green</span> and positive z being
 <span style="color: blue;">blue</span>.